 Associate Dean for Academic and Student Affairs

 843-782-8675 or 803-812-7466

 Faculty, staff or visitors with concerns or questions, or who want to file a complaint about sex discrimination, sexual harassment or sexual assault at USC Salkehatchie should be directed to:;

 803-812-7361 or 843-782-8612

 To report an incident of sexual assault on weekends or after 5:00 P.M. on weekdays, please call 911 for an immediate response.

 You may also leave a voicemail message or send an email to the appropriate person listed above, who will provide a response during regular business hours.

-- Anyone who experiences or has knowledge of sex discrimination or sexual harassment (including sexual misconduct, such as sexual assault or sexual violence) is encouraged to contact the USC Salkehatchie Title IX Coordinator, Jane Brewer or Haley Rowe, about incidents involving faculty, staff, vendors, contractors, or visitors.
-Incidents involving students should be reported to Jane Brewer.
+- Anyone who experiences or has knowledge of sex discrimination or sexual harassment (including sexual misconduct, such as sexual assault or sexual violence) is encouraged to contact the USC Salkehatchie Title IX Coordinator, Dr. Bryan Love or Haley Rowe, about incidents involving faculty, staff, vendors, contractors, or visitors.
+Incidents involving students should be reported to Dr. Bryan Love.

 - Unless you are a confidential resource, any administrator or supervisor, including a department chair, associate dean or other administrator, or any person in a position of authority or power over a student who receives notice of a student's complaint of alleged unlawful sex discrimination or sexual harassment, including any sexual misconduct, such as sexual assault or other sexual violence, must immediately contact Jane Brewer.
 Failure to immediately report any Title IX incident may result in disciplinary action against any person (administrators, faculty or staff member) in a position of authority or power over a student.